Tennessee governor delays scheduled execution due to virus

 “I am granting Harold Wayne Nichols a temporary reprieve from execution until December 31, 2020, due to the challenges and disruptions caused by the COVID-19 pandemic,” Lee said in a statement.

-The governor, who has declined to halt four previous executions during his first-term in office, offered no other explanation for his decision.
+The governor, who has declined to intervene in the four prior executions during his first term in office, offered no further explanation for his decision.

 The 59-year-old Nichols had been scheduled to die by electrocution on Aug.
+4. He chose the electric chair over Tennessee’s preferred execution method of lethal injection — an option allowed inmates in the state who were convicted of crimes before January 1999.

-4. The state Supreme Court had already twice declined to delay his execution because of the coronavirus pandemic.
-His attorney had been looking for a delay in federal court.
+Lee’s Friday decision stands in contrast to the state Supreme Court, where justices had already twice declined to delay his execution because of the coronavirus pandemic.
+Nichols’ attorneys had been looking for a delay in federal court.

+According to his attorneys, the coronavirus outbreak had rendered Nichols’ legal team unable to prepare a clemency application for the governor.
+They also argued Nichols hadn’t been able to sufficiently meet with friends, family, attorneys or his spiritual adviser.

+“We are grateful Gov. Lee granted the reprieve,” said Susanne Bales, Nichols’ attorney, in an emailed statement.
+“Because of the COVID-19 public health crisis Mr. Nichols has been deprived of the type of legal assistance all other Tennessee inmates facing execution receive, as well as the opportunity to practice his religion and prepare for death that is afforded to all others.”

 To date, only the courts have rescheduled executions in Tennessee because of the health crisis.
 Oscar Smith was slated to die in June, but his execution date is now in February 2021, and Byron Black was scheduled to die in October, until his date was reset to April 2021.